1 - A good 5-card or longer suit; AND

 ♣Void

-If your opponent opens 1NT, all the suits are unbid, so a double is not for takeout.
-A double of 1NT is for penalty, showing 18+ points Use this double cautiously.
-Even if you have a lot of high-card points, you should avoid making a penalty double unless you have have a strong suit to lead.
+If your opponent opens 1NT, all the suits are unbid, so your double is not for takeout.
+A double of 1NT is for penalty, showing at least 17-18 points.
+Use this double cautiously.
+Even if you have a lot of high-card points, you should avoid making a penalty double unless you have a strong suit to lead.

 The opponent on your right has also entered the bidding, OR